wangkx/Ingress-Configuration-1/Ingress-basic.md

 ```
 ## Deploy Instance of an application

-create a yaml file, copy in the following:
+create a yaml file named eclwatch-ingress.yaml, copy in the following:
 ```YAML
 apiVersion: networking.k8s.io/v1
 kind: Ingress